JoaoPVilar/Game/README.md

 For older ages, it allows learning English through association games.

 ## Usage
-Access the [site] (https://game-jogo-criancas.web.app/) and choose any of the available games:
+Access the [website](https://game-jogo-criancas.web.app/) and choose any of the available games:

 * Animals: Match 5 images of animals to the correct locations.
 There are two alternatives to the game: (1) for younger ages, correspond an image with the sound of an animal; (2) for older ages, match a picture to the corresponding English word.